diantonioandrea/openBriefcase/README.md

 # openBriefcase

- Accounting utility written in Python and built with CLIbrary
+Accounting utility written in Python and built with [CLIbrary](https://github.com/diantonioandrea/CLIbrary).